rust-lang/book/second-edition/src/ch13-02-iterators.md

 The code in Listing 13-17 isn’t actually doing anything; the closure we’ve specified never gets called.
-The warning reminds us why: iterator adaptors are lazy, and we probably meant to consume the iterator here.
+The warning reminds us why: iterator adaptors are lazy, and we need to consume the iterator here.

-In order to fix this warning and consume the iterator to get a useful result, we’re going to use the `collect` method, which we saw briefly in Chapter 12.
+To fix this and consume the iterator, we’re going to use the `collect` method, which we saw briefly in Chapter 12.
+This method consumes the iterator and collects the resulting values into a collection data type.

-This method consumes the iterator and collects the resulting values into a data structure.
-In Listing 13-18, we’re going to collect the results of iterating over the iterator returned from the call to `map` into a vector that will contain each item from the original vector incremented by 1:
+In Listing 13-18, we collect the results of iterating over the iterator that’s returned from the call to `map` into a vector.
+This vector will end up containing each item from the original vector incremented by 1:

 <span class="filename">Filename: src/main.rs</span>